bobbimanners/ProDOS-Utils/README-gmail-gateway.md

 ### Incoming Messages

  - Message is sent to Gmail username@gmail.com
- - Fetchmail runs as a service on the Pi and monitors GMail using IMAP IDLE.
+ - Fetchmail runs as a service on the Pi and monitors Gmail using IMAP IDLE.
 As soon as a message shows up in the INBOX it downloads it and places it in `/var/mail/pi` (for username `pi`).
 Fetchmail leaves the email on the Gmail server (this can be changed if desired.)